Richard Smalley: Dispute on molecular assemblers

 He was an outspoken skeptic of the idea of molecular assemblers, as advocated by K. Eric Drexler.
 His main scientific objections, which he termed the "fat fingers problem" and the "sticky fingers problem", argued against the feasibility of molecular assemblers being able to precisely select and place individual atoms.
 He also believed that Drexler's speculations about apocalyptic dangers of molecular assemblers threatened the public support for development of nanotechnology.
 He debated Drexler in an exchange of letters which were published in Chemical & Engineering News as a point-counterpoint feature.

 Advocacy

-Starting in the late 1990s, Smalley advocated for the need for cheap, clean energy, which he described as the number one problem facing humanity in the 21st century.
+Starting in the late 1990s, Smalley advocated for the need for cheap, sustainable energy, which he described as the number one problem facing humanity in the 21st century.
 He described what he called "The Terawatt Challenge", the need to develop a new power source capable of increasing "our energy output by a minimum factor of two, the generally agreed-upon number, certainly by the middle of the century, but preferably well before that."

 He also presented a list entitled "Top Ten Problems of Humanity for Next 50 Years".
 It can be interesting to compare his list, in order of priority, to the Ten Threats formulated by the U.N.'s High Level Threat Panel in 2004.
 Smalley's list, in order of priority, was: